 It’s the 21st century, so the vast majority of customers can’t imagine their lives without social media.
-And this is just for the benefit of companies.
 That’s why such social networks as Facebook or Twitter are a perfect match for a customer-centric brand.
-There’s a chance to reach clients where they are and quickly react to their questions.
-90% of customers prefer contacting a company via social media even though there are different types of support available.

-Simply registering your company on Facebook, Twitter, or LinkedIn is not enough today.
-Monitor social media mentions but don’t stare at your newsfeed days on end.
+Simply registering your company on Facebook, Twitter, or LinkedIn is not enough today though.
+Monitor social media mentions but don’t stare at your newsfeed for days on end.
 Use special tools for that, like Mention or Buffer.
 They’ll alert you every time your brand is tagged so that you can respond to customers.

 By building effective customer service on social media platforms, you can cultivate stronger relationships with clients, boost brand awareness, and make your customers loyal.

 With all this buzz around high-tech solutions, this type of customer service still holds its ground.
-To provide this kind of help, a company should make sure that clients can reach support agents by the given number whenever they want.
-Besides, putting the number on all available platforms such as a company’s Facebook page or an official website won’t go amiss.
+To provide it, a company should make sure that clients can reach support agents by the given number whenever they want.

 This customer service channel has a set of big pros: